 Once the Sub-playlist control is enabled, there are 2 settings available for you to control.

 - Rotate X items: This defines how many items will be played each round in the sub-playlist.
-For example, if you set 2 here, every time when it comes to this sub-playlist, it will play 2 items.
+For example, if you set 2 here, whenever it comes to this sub-playlist, it will play 2 items.
 When all items are played, it will start over.

 - Max duration per item: This provides a way to better control the time of the playback to avoid anomalies.
 For example, if you set the value to 120 seconds, any item in the sub-playlist cannot play more than 2 minutes, even if a long video is accidentally placed in the sub-playlist, it will be cut when it reaches 2 minutes.

-2) How to use resume on next play
+2) How to use resume on the next play

-Use resume on next play is simple and straightforward.
+Using a resume on the next play is simple.
 Just open the playlist options and get it enabled, then the playlist will always resume from where it left off last time and start playback from that point.
 This can resume from the middle of the video files as well.
-For example, if there is a 5 minutes video in the playlist, you set the duration to 1 minute in the playlist, if this setting is enabled, next time when it loops back to the video, it will play the next 1 minute instead of starting from the beginning each time.
+For example, if there is a 5-minute video in the playlist, you set the duration to 1 minute in the playlist, if this setting is enabled, the next time when it loops back to the video, it will play the next 1 minute instead of starting from the beginning each time.

-Using primary zone in splitscreen, can help you get more smooth transition when the splitscreen is used inside playlist.
-Common use is you use splitscreen to organize similar contents together, e.g. the main zone is playing a work safety video, you would like the side zone to show some safety related messages as well.
-And when there are many splitscreen assets like this are put inside a playlist, you would like it transition to the next item when the video of in the primary zone is complete rather than follow the duration setting of the splitscreen asset and get the video cut in the middle.
+Using the primary zone in split-screen can help you get more smoother transition when the split-screen is used inside the playlist.
+A common use is to use split-screen to organize similar contents together, e.g. the main zone is playing a work safety video, and you would like the side zone to show some safety-related messages as well.

-To use the primary zone setting, just open the configs popup of the splitscreen asset, and then you can select which zone will be the primary zone.
-Once primary zone is selected, there are 2 settings can help you to control it.
+To use the primary zone setting, just open the configs popup of the split-screen asset, and then you can select which zone will be the primary zone.
+Once the primary zone is selected, 2 settings can help you to control it.

 4) How to use play every feature

 It is very simple to use the play every feature, just click the setting button of the item, then set the interval accordingly.
-Once it is set, you will see a timer like icon on the item, which will help you easily identify the items that with play every feature enabled.
+Once it is set, you will see a timer-like icon on the item, which will help you easily identify the items that play every feature enabled.

 Please note, the play every feature will only work in the root level playlist, when it is set in the sub-playlist it will not work.
-Also, when play every is set on the item, the item playback will be totally controlled by the interval set, the position where the item is placed in the playlist will not matter.
+Also, when playing everyone is set on the item, the item playback will be controlled by the interval set, and the position where the item is placed in the playlist will not matter.

 That's all!

-If you have any additional questions, concerns or any feedback about OptiSigns, feel free to reach out to our support team at support@optisigns.com or just submit a ticket.
+If you have any additional questions, concerns, or any feedback about OptiSigns, feel free to reach out to our support team at support@optisigns.com